AHuss13/SVG-Logo-Maker/README.md

 ## Usage

-Run `node index.js` in the terminal and then input desired characteristics.
+Run `npm start`, `pnpm start`, or `node index.js` in the terminal and then input desired characteristics.

 ## License